best walks in the peak district

 Starting Point: The Dale Parking

-If you want an epic viewpoint without a monstrous hike, a walk along Stanage Edge may be the ideal solution.
-Made famous thanks to its appearance in the BBC’s adaptation of Pride & Prejudice, the dramatic gritstone ridge overlooks sweeping views of the magnificent Hope Valley.
+A walk along Stanage Edge is a must for an epic viewpoint without a monstrous hike.
+Made famous by its appearance in Pride & Prejudice, the gritstone ridge overlooks sweeping views of the Hope Valley.

-While this circular walking route is only 3.6 km, Stanage Edge actually continues for over 4 miles.
-So you could walk all away along it if you wish to.
+While this circular walk is only 3.6 km, Stanage Edge continues for over 4 miles.
 Discover all kinds of interesting rock formations, stunning viewpoints, and what’s believed to be Robin Hoods Cave.

-Besides a short climb to get up onto the ridge, the walk along it is relatively flat.
+Besides a short climb to get onto the ridge, the walk is relatively flat.
 This makes it a popular family-friendly walk.
 It’s also the perfect spot to watch the sunset.
-For more information, check out our guide to walking Stanage Edge.

 11. Goyt Valley Walk